ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 The authors would like to acknowledge the contribution of Paul Lanzi (IDenovate) in leading the writing of security considerations section.

-The authors would also like to acknowledge the following individuals who provided valuable feedback while reviewing the draft:
+The authors would also like to acknowledge the following individuals who provided valuable feedback while reviewing the document:

 * Aaron Parecki - Okta
 * David Brossard - Axiomatics